 2).
 Move more

-We all know that exercise is important, we also know that in the run up to summer the gyms are full and the pool is busy, usually with people wanting to create their summer bodies but the sudden increase in exercise is going to be hard to maintain for everyone and the novelty will soon wear off.
+We all know that exercise is important.
+We also know that in the run up to summer the gyms are full and the pool is busy, usually with people wanting to create their summer bodies.
+However, the sudden increase in exercise is going to be hard to maintain for most people and the novelty will soon wear off.
 In order to make this about creating a healthier life you need to move more generally.
 Could you walk to work, the shops or the school run instead of taking the car?
 Think about recording your steps, and take the stairs more often or park at the end of the car park if you do need to drive.
 Incorporate movement into family life with nature walks and family trips to trampoline parks where you get involved to.
 Exercise does not need to be boring or rigid, move more, laugh lots.
+Also having some gym equipment at home and using them as a family like hula hoop competitions, circuits in the garden or doing resistance bands workouts together can be a fun way to get active and set a good healthy lifestyle example to your children.

 3).
 Reduce the alcohol